 Look and feel

-*While a periareolar incision may be used occasionally, Dr. Jewell prefers to an inframammary incision as it reduces the likelihood of infection.
-In fact, in 41 years of practice, he has had no incidence of infection.
+*While a periareolar incision may be used occasionally, our surgeons prefer an inframammary incision as it reduces the likelihood of infection.
+In fact, in 41 years of practice, Dr. Jewell has had no incidence of infection.

 At Jewell Plastic Surgery Center, we see women who prefer a fuller, rounded upper breast shape while others want a sloped shape that more closely mimics natural breasts.
 This is a new era of highly differentiated implants; hence the option of round or the newer anatomically shaped, highly cohesive form-stable implants also known as “gummy bear implants.”